Farlight-Networks/quic-reverse/README.md

 ## What can you build with quic-reverse?

-quic-reverse is useful whenever a service behind NAT or a firewall needs to accept incoming connections without exposing a public port.
+quic-reverse is useful whenever a service behind NAT or a firewall needs to accept incoming connections but isn't explicitly exposed to do so.
 Common use cases include:

 - **Remote access tools** - SSH, RDP, or VNC tunneling through restrictive networks
 - **IoT device management** - Push commands to devices that can only make outbound connections